wp-plugins/collapsing-pages/readme.txt

 * improved style management, including the ability to specify style per widget
 * Switched from unicode symbols to html entities
 * Not showing tags for title if empty
+* Fixed bug with title attribute of pages

 = 0.6.1 (2010.06.21) =
 * Removed extraneous debugging info (subpagecount=)